Grand Prix de la ville d'Angoulême

 The Grand Prix de la ville d'Angoulême is a lifetime achievement award given annually during the Angoulême International Comics Festival to a comics author.
 Although not a monetary award, it is considered the most prestigious award in Franco-Belgian comics.

 It has been awarded mainly to French and Belgian authors, but also to international authors.
 Recipients are, on average, 50 years old.
-Three women, Florence Cestac, Rumiko Takahashi, and Julie Doucet have been awarded the prize.
+Five women, Florence Cestac, Rumiko Takahashi, Julie Doucet, Posy Simmonds, and Anouk Ricard have been awarded the prize.

 History

 The prize was first awarded during the first Angoulême festival in 1974.
 Traditionally, the winner has been selected as the president of the board and the prize jury of next year's festival.
 Since 1982, the winners have also drawn the next year's festival poster.
 In 1984, cartoonist Claire Bretécher received a special tenth anniversary award apart from the main prize, a practice since repeated on subsequent anniversaries.

 After 1989, the prize was awarded by a jury of all previous winners, except for the time from 1997 to 1999 when all creators attending the festival voted on the winner.
 The jury system was criticized for favoring cronyism and Franco-centrism, and was abandoned after 2012.
 Subsequent years have seen a variety of changing award mechanisms.
 In 2015, the winner was again selected by vote of all registered comics creators, based on a list of nominees.